onepub-dev/nginx-le/cli/README.md

 1) Update Dockerfile

-Modify the Nginx-LE docker file to by changing the `apt install` command to include the additional packages required to support the selected Certbot Auth provider.
+Modify the Nginx-LE docker file by changing the `apt install` command to include the additional packages required to support the selected Certbot Auth provider.

 Find the following section.